dorkitude/dorkitweet/README.markdown

     ./setup.py

-Requirements:
+Requirements to get started:

  * MongoDB running on localhost at port 27017
  * a Twitter account
  * a CloudApp account

- (The app will also prompt you to make your own Twitter Application.)
+(setup.py will also prompt you to make your own Twitter Application.)